Mark-stich/DevOps-Journey/README.md

 # DevOps-Journey
-This is my DevOps way
+The goal is to get an internship in the field of DevOps
+Deadline: 29 October
+TG: @takhmaz_yan